 Hydration Detoxifies Your Body

-As already discussed in the article, most massage therapists recommend hydration to eliminate toxins from your body.
+Most massage therapists recommend hydration to eliminate toxins from your body.
 Though there aren’t a lot of scientific-based claims to back this up, people have noted the difference hydration makes.

-It Aids Your Metabolic System
+Massage Hydration Aids Your Metabolic System

 Metabolic waste is particles in our body that have no purpose—and during a back rub, they’re delivered at a much speedier rate than what’s expected for our bodies.
 Metabolic waste can choke our muscles and lead to inappropriate progression of toxins throughout the body.